redoral/pihole-unbound-docker/readme.md

 ```

 5. Verify you can access the pi-hole web GUI by navigating to `localhost/admin` in your browser.

+6. Update DNS servers on your devices to use Pi-hole

 ## ✅ Recommended Adlists